 About Ruan Jones

-Ruan graduated from York St. John University with a BA (Hons) in Human Movement and American Studies in 1991.
-He then completed a PGCE in physical education at Brunel University in 1993 before teaching for ten years in Kent, West and North Yorkshire.
+Ruan graduated with a BA (Hons) in Human Movement and American studies from the University of Leeds in 1991.
+He then completed a PGCE in Physical Education at Brunel University in 1993 before teaching for ten years in Kent and Yorkshire.